CUNY-CL/yoyodyne/README.md

 encoder types using the `--source_encoder_arch` flag and, when features are present, the `--features_encoder_arch` flag.
 Valid values are:

--   `feature_invariant_transformer` (`--source_encoder_arch` only): a variant of
+-   `feature_invariant_transformer` (usually used with
-    the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
+    `--features_encoder_arch`): a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
--   `linear`: a non-contextual encoder with a affine transformation applied to embeddings.
+-   `linear` (usually used with `--features_encoder_arch`): a non-contextual encoder with a affine transformation applied to embeddings
 -   `gru`: a GRU encoder.
 -   `lstm`: a LSTM encoder.
 -   `transformer`: a transformer encoder.